g41797/matryoshka-io/kitchen/docs/api/polynode.md

 pub const Slot = ?ItemHandle;
 ```

-- `PolyNode` is the type every application object embeds.
+- `PolyNode` is the type every Item embeds.
+Its `tag` is a unique
+  address that identifies which type a node lives inside (see Step 2).

 - `ItemHandle` is a pointer to that embedded field — the only thing Matryoshka moves.
 - `Slot` is where a handle lives while it is yours.